jobtalle/myr.js/README.md

 // Access myr.js functions and classes from here on myr.setClearColor(new Myr.Color(0.2, 0.5, 0.7));
 ```

+Alternatively, a second parameter can be given to the `Myr` function, which is a boolean indicating whether anti aliasing should be enabled on this context.

 # Objects
 Two types of **myr.js** objects exist.
 There are objects that are exposed through a **myr.js** context.
 These objects can only be used for that context.
 They can be initialized as follows: